Before you start building your website online, you need to choose a name.

 Does it have to be a .com?

 Aim for a .com, if you can get it.
 It is most popular because it has been available for many years longer as the designated commercial tld (top level domain).
 However, there are now hundreds of others to choose from and they’re here to stay.
-If you choose another, just be sure it is approrpriate for your blog.
+If you choose another, just be sure it is approrpriate for your website.
 The tld extension makes no difference for search engines.
 How much of your traffic will be direct?
 Most of it will come from search engines, social media links, email list links, where the extension does not need to be remembered.

 This post may contain affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 Please read my disclosure for more info.